NarayanGaryStartupJourney/Reform-Landing-Page/docs/EMAIL_SETUP.md

 **Your waitlist is now live and collecting emails! 🎉**

 Every signup will be automatically captured and you'll be notified immediately.
-Perfect for tracking early user interest in ProFormance!
+Perfect for tracking early user interest in Reform!